Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Results

 \subsection{Correlation between mechanical loss and Urbach energy}

 The results about the coating loss angle and the optical absorption coefficient reported in figure \ref{fig:phi} and \ref{fig:alpha} respectively, exhibit a similar trend regarding the annealing and the mixing.
 In this respect, it is interesting to look at figure \ref{fig:correlation} where the coating loss angle is reported as function of the Urbach energy $E_U$, for both tantala and niobia coating under different conditions.
 The values used in figure \ref{fig:correlation} are summarised in table \ref{tab:correlation}.
-The linear behaviour suggests the existence of a correlation between these two quantities.
+The figure clearly suggests the existence of a positive correlation between mechanical losses and extension of the Urbach tail.

 To our knowledge, this is the first time that such correlation is reported.